Could Nevada’s top federal prosecutor face challenges after N.J. ruling?

 Mendelson noted that the Habba decision only applied to New Jersey and would not take effect immediately.

-“But if the court’s reasoning were followed by other courts, it would place significant limits on the President’s ability to bypass the Senate by placing someone unconfirmed in a U.S. Attorney post for a long period of time,” she said.
+“But if the court’s reasoning were followed by other courts, it would place significant limits on the President’s ability to bypass the Senate by placing someone unconfirmed in a U.S. Attorney post for a long period of time,” she said in an email.

 Contact Noble Brigham at nbrigham@reviewjournal.com.
 Follow @BrighamNoble on X. The Associated Press contributed to this report.